New Jersey Prostitution Charges Attorney

 The embarrassment associated with a prostitution charge may feel overwhelming and hard to manage.
 Still, someone facing serious sex crime charges in New Jersey must stand up and defend themselves with the assistance of a dedicated criminal defense lawyer who won’t judge and who will fight for your freedom and your right to privacy.

-Regardless of whether this is your first prostitution offense or a subsequent charge, if a minor is involved, you could be charged with a first degree crime and face jail time of between 10 and 20 years.
+Regardless of whether this is your first prostitution offense or a subsequent charge, if a minor is involved, you could be charged with a first-degree crime and face jail time of between 10 and 20 years.
 In New Jersey, there is no defense arguing that the defendant “mistakenly believed that the child was 18 years of age or over.”

-Loitering for the Purpose of Prostitution: It is illegal in New Jersey to wander, remain, or prowl in a public place for the purpose of engaging in or promoting prostitution.
+Loitering for the purpose of prostitution: It is illegal in New Jersey to wander, remain or prowl in a public place for the purpose of engaging in or promoting prostitution.
 A public place is defined as any place to which the public has access, such as streets, parking lots, sidewalks, parks, public libraries or a motor vehicle in any such place.

 Additionally, a person could be charged with a disorderly persons offense if they engaged in conduct that could be seen as an attempt to engage in prostitution, such as approaching someone in a bar or hotel or repeatedly beckoning, stopping or attempting to stop pedestrians or motorists in a public place.

 If a person other than the prostitute or the prostitute’s dependent child is supported by money earned from prostitution, then that person can be charged with promoting prostitution.
-Examples of those who could be convicted of promoting prostitution include an individual who takes a portion of the prostitute’s earnings; a hotel employee who arranges for a prostitute to visit a guest; or a landlord who rents a trailer or other residence to someone knowing that the tenant will engage in prostitution there.
+Examples of those who could be convicted of promoting prostitution include an individual who takes a portion of the prostitute’s earnings; a hotel employee who arranges for a prostitute to visit a guest; or a landlord who rents a trailer or another residence to someone knowing that the tenant will engage in prostitution there.

-Contact an Experienced Criminal Lawyer Who Will Aggressively Defend You Against Prostitution or Solicitation Charges in New Jersey
+Contact An Experienced Criminal Lawyer Who Will Aggressively Defend You Against Prostitution Or Solicitation Charges In New Jersey